 Regardless of which type of amino acid supplement you select, be sure to follow the recommended dosage carefully to avoid unwanted side effects.
 If you do experience any negative symptoms, consider decreasing your dosage or discontinuing supplementation and consulting with a trusted health care practitioner.

 Asparagine was the first amino acid to be discovered when it was isolated from asparagus nutrition by French chemists Louis Nicolas Vauquelin and Pierre Jean Robiquet in 1806.
-Glycine, leucine and cysteine were soon found in subsequent years, and threonine, the last amino acid to be discovered, was found in 1935 by William Cumming Rose, the same biochemist who also determined which amino acids are essential and how much the body needs to function and thrive.
+Glycine, leucine and cysteine were soon found in subsequent years, and threonine, the last one to be discovered, was found in 1935 by William Cumming Rose, the same biochemist who also determined which are essential and how much the body needs to function and thrive.

-In 1902, scientists Emil Fischer and Franz Hofmeister were the first to propose that proteins are composed of individual amino acids, hypothesizing that bonds are formed between the amino group of one amino acid and the carboxyl group of another, creating a structure known as a protein peptide.
+In 1902, scientists Emil Fischer and Franz Hofmeister were the first to propose that proteins are composed of individual amino acids, hypothesizing that bonds are formed between the amino group of one amino acid and the carboxyl group of another, creating the amino acids structure known as a protein peptide.

 In recent years, research has continued to unearth new ways that amino acids impact your body as well as a long list of potential benefits associated with supplementation, proving just how important these compounds can be to health.

 Essential amino acids are necessary for many aspects of health, and a deficiency can cause a long list of serious side effects and symptoms.
-Following a well-rounded diet with plenty of essential nutrients and protein foods is key to preventing a deficiency and ensuring you’re getting the amino acids that your body needs.
+Following a well-rounded diet with plenty of essential nutrients and protein foods is key to preventing a deficiency and ensuring you get enough.

 Consuming high amounts of protein from protein-rich food sources is unlikely to cause any negative side effects.
 However, it is possible to go overboard and consume too much protein, especially from protein supplements.
 Some of the possible side effects of consuming too much protein include weight gain, kidney issues, constipation and bad breath.